mrphysics-bonn/python-ismrmrd-reco/README.md

-# Reconstruction pipeline for Pulseq/JEMRIS data with example Sequences and Datasets
+# Reconstruction pipeline for MRI raw data acquired with Pulseq or JEMRIS

 This repository contains a reconstruction pipeline for MRI data acquired with Pulseq [1] or with the MR simulator JEMRIS [2].
 The data is reconstructed using the BART MRI Toolbox [3].

+## Installation

+A [Python](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) and a [Docker](https://docs.docker.com/get-docker/) installation are required to run the reconstruction server.
+Additionally, the following steps have to be done:
+1. After Docker installation, add your user to the docker group (execute `sudo groupadd docker`, `sudo usermod -aG docker $USER` and `newgrp docker`)
+2. Pull the Docker image of the reconstruction server from Dockerhub: `docker pull mavel101/bart-reco-server`.
+3. Python dependencies for the reconstruction are defined in "ismrmrd_client.yml".
+Run `conda env create -f ismrmrd_client.yml` to install the environment.

+Optional dependencies for the creation of MR sequences with PyPulseq [4] are defined in "seqdev.yml".
+Run `conda env create -f seqdev.yml` to install a new Python environment or run `conda env update -f seqdev.yml -n ismrmrd_client` to add the dependencies to the "ismrmrd_client" environment.

 ## Quick start guide - from sequence to image

 In this quick start, Cartesian and spiral sequences are created with PyPulseq.
 The raw data collected with this sequence, is reconstructed and images are displayed.
-A Python and a Docker installation are required.
-Information on how to install Docker can be found below.

-Install dependencies:
-1. Dependencies for sequence creation are defined in "seqdev.yml".
-Run `conda env create -f seqdev.yml` to install a new Python environment.
-2. Dependencies for reconstruction are defined in "ismrmrd_client.yml".
-Run `conda env create -f ismrmrd_client.yml` to install the environment or run `conda env update -f ismrmrd_client.yml -n seqdev` to add the reconstruction dependencies to the "seqdev" environment.

 Creating a sequence:
 1. Activate the Python environment with `conda activate seqdev`.